gexpander/gex-docs/UNIT_ADC.md

 Get the current sample rate in Hz

 *Response:*
-- u32 - sample rate
+- u32 - sample rate as requested
+- float - real sample rate (some frequencies may not be achieved exactly due to hardware limitations)

 ### SETUP_TRIGGER (20)
 Configure the trigger level and other parameters.